The Man From UNCLE

 His body slammed into the glass with an

-slipped from the car's slick, rounded glass top.
-Fingertips clung to the edge
+nearly slipped from the car's slick, rounded glass top.
+Fingertips clung to the

-as he established a handhold with his left hand while the fingers of his right
+edge as he established a handhold with his left hand while the fingers of his

-hand clung onto the top of the car.
-The grip was his only lifeline for the
+right hand clung onto the top of the car.
+The grip was his only lifeline for

-precarious seconds it took him to regain balance and laboriously pull himself
+the precarious seconds it took him to regain balance and laboriously pull

 It seemed like an eternity before he was